 Led by Stanford professors, the Summer Humanities Institute lets rising high school juniors and seniors explore the big questions at the heart of the humanities: How and when can ideas transform society?
 When is the use of force legitimate?
 How can we define the limits of individual rights?

 Students will spend three weeks on the beautiful Stanford campus, living in residence.
 They will spend the first two weeks intensively studying and researching a topic in history or philosophy, attending daily lectures by the faculty members, and participating in group discussions and activities in the afternoon.
 There will also be downtime for extra-curricular fun, as well as supervised off-campus excursions to places of cultural and natural interest around the Bay Area.

 During their third week, students will work closely with their professors, graduate students, and writing mentors to produce original research projects.
 These papers present an opportunity for students to use what they have learned at Stanford to develop their own answers to the central questions that are addressed by the humanities.
 Students will be introduced to research methods, as well as to library and online resources.
 And they’ll have something very impressive to show for it!

 The Summer Humanities Institute will run two sessions, the first from June 21 to July 10, 2015, the second from July 13 to August 1, 2015.
 For application information, go here.

-Tuition for the 2014 Summer Humanities Institute was $5,400; tuition for the 2015 program will be announced when the 2015 application becomes available.
-To be notified when the application is available, subscribe to our email announce list.
+Tuition for the 2015 Summer Humanities Institute will be $5700.
+Application is now open!
+To be notified when future applications become available, subscribe to our email announce list.

 Tuition includes housing and dining in supervised Stanford residences, towels and bedding, field trip expenses, instruction, course materials and transportation between Stanford University and the San Francisco International Airport.
 Need-based financial aid is available.